daylerees/colour-schemes/README.md

 ### Lavender

-Here's one for the ladies, Lavender.
+With all of the color but none of the scent: Lavender.

 ![Lavender](https://raw.github.com/daylerees/colour-schemes/master/screenshots/lavender.png)